bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/components/Card.md

 ## Card groups

-In addition to styling the content within cards, BootstrapVue includes a `<b-card-group>` component for laying out series of cards.
+In addition to styling the content within cards, BootstrapVueNext includes a `<b-card-group>` component for laying out series of cards.
 For the time being, these layout options are not yet responsive.

 ### Default card group